Bahn-X/swift-composable-navigator/README.md

 Navigators allow programmatic navigation and can be injected where needed, even into ViewModels.

 ### NavigationTree
-The **ComposableNavigator** is based on the concept of `PathBuilder` composition in form of a `NavigationTree`.
+The **ComposableNavigator** is based on the concept of `PathBuilder` composition in the form of a `NavigationTree`.
 A `NavigationTree`  composes `PathBuilder`s to describe all valid navigation paths in an application.
 That also means that all screens in our application are accessible via a pre-defined navigation path.

 Let's look at an example `NavigationTree`: